clips/cat/README.md

 # cat🐈

-This is the repository for the ACL 2020 paper [embarrassingly simple aspect extraction](https://www.aclweb.org/anthology/2020.acl-main.290/).
+This is the repository for the ACL 2020 paper [Embarrassingly Simple Unsupervised Aspect Extraction](https://www.aclweb.org/anthology/2020.acl-main.290/).
 In this work, we extract aspects from restaurant reviews with attention that uses RBF kernels.

 ## Authors